tsb46/stats_history/README.md

 * <b>Demo.ipynb</b>: Jupyter notebook illustrating some of the results from the study
 * <b>ner_trainer</b>: directory containing a set of command-line utilities for training the Named Entity Recognition model to detect statistical method 'entities' in article 'Methods and Materials' sections.
 This directory also contains utility functions for creating automatic training samples directly from a list of example strings - via the 'phrase_seeds.txt'.
 The fully-trained NER model used in the paper is also contained in this directory as a pickle file: 'ner_spacy_model.pickle'.
 * <b>journal classification</b>: directory containing a set of command-line utilities for training the Multinomial Naive Bayes algorithm for classifying articles into the 15 scientific disciplines described in the paper.
 The fully-trained classifier model used in the paper is contained in this directory as a pickle file: 'nb_classifier.pickle'.
+* <b>entity preprocessing</b> directory containing a command-line utility for text preprocessing of entity strings from the NER algorithm.
 * <b>analysis_main</b>: directory containing all the analysis code for the paper.
-The three analyses as described in the paper: 1) method usage trends, 2) discipline by research method probability analysis and 3) analysis of research method groupings.
+The three analyses as described in the paper: 1) analytic method trends, 2) discipline by analytic method probability analysis and 3) analysis of analytic method groupings.

 ## 2. Installing
 * Note, some of these steps are only necessary to replicate the results in the study.
 If you're interested in specific components of the preprocessing and analysis pipeline, some of these steps are not necessary.